yjose/elazizi.com/blog/2017-04-03/index.md

 I needed to create a custom tooltip for my project.

-I started off by Googling “CSS Tooltip Generator.”
+I started off by Googling “CSS Tooltip Generator.
 I found quite a few generators.
 Their approach was to add a span with an absolute position inside the element you want a tooltip for.

 But I already had an otherwise-complete project.
 I didn’t want to go back through and add all these span elements throughout my project.
 This would take time and will complicate my HTML.
 There had to be a better way.